CS-DS-125/125book/py4e_rst/01-intro.rst

 skills.

 We are surrounded in our daily lives with computers ranging from laptops to cell phones.
-We can think of these computers as our “personal assistants” who can take care of many things on our behalf.
-The hardware in our current-day computers is essentially built to continuously ask us the question, “What would you like me to do next?”
+We can think of these computers as our "personal assistants" who can take care of many things on our behalf.
+The hardware in our current-day computers is essentially built to continuously ask us the question, "What would you like me to do next?"

 .. figure:: ../images/pda.svg
    :alt: Personal Digital Assistant